 User Experience – The Bane of Platforms

 A prevailing misgiving about the declining traffic on publisher platforms is the issue of authentication; in recent years, initiatives like RA21 have emerged to simplify access to content across scientific platforms.
 Poor user experience in these platforms has led to the proliferation of websites like Sci-Hub.
 Due to several copyright infringements, Sci-hub has been declared illegal in many courts and its sites are banned.
-But there are several researchers with legitimate access to content who use Sci-hub for better user experience.
+But there are several researchers with legitimate access to content who use Sci-hub for a better user experience.
 User experience is indeed key to discovery.
-So, it is incumbent for publishers, large and small, to enhance user experience for academic researchers.
+So, it is incumbent for publishers, large and small, to enhance the user experience for academic researchers.

-With its partnerships across publisher networks such as TrendMD and CrossRef, Scolaris makes the sites more search-friendly.
-Sophisticated tools and services – whether for commercial purposes such as advertising and UI optimization, or research-communication purposes such as code execution – are increasingly available from third parties and do not need to be reinvented by the platform partner.
+The other advantages of these platforms are their sophisticated tools and services – whether for commercial purposes such as advertising and UI optimization, or research-communication purposes such as code execution – are increasingly available from third parties and do not need to be reinvented by the platform partner.
 Integration offers the advantage of speed and standardization.

 Many other embedded tools allow publishers or their partners to upload and publish a large volume of varied content.
 These platforms have a dynamic user interface with constant updates in features.
 Publishers can have the option to update pages on their own using different modules.

 These platforms provide a complete range of tools to support the publishing life cycle.
 From content ingestion, preview and embargo support, publication, alerts, browse, search, taxonomic support, discovery, access control, eCommerce, and analytics, these new-age platforms support a wide array of XML-based content and multimedia content types.
 Multiple front-end technologies support a wide array of use cases.